Perry’s Victory & International Peace Memorial

 Perry’s Victory and International Peace Memorial is the most striking Monument on Put-In-Bay.
-This large column rises above the skyline.
+This massive doric column rises 352 feet above the skyline!
 The monument is a nod to Oliver Hazard Perry’s victory in the War of 1812.
-Additionally, it’s a reminder of peace between the US, Canada and Great Britain.
+Additionally, the national monument serves as a reminder of lasting peace between the US, Canada and Great Britain.
 Perry’s Monument is well-known across the entire Great Lakes Region for commemorating the lessons of international peace learned by the British and American fleet.

 Finding it is easy.
 In fact, the monument is visible from Sandusky, Ohio.
 The downtown Put-In-Bay area is home to the Monument and the Visitor’s Center.
 The Jet Express Put-In-Bay terminal is just steps away.
 Also, the majority of the Put-In-Bay Attractions, Dining and Shopping options are nearby.
 So, this is a good starting point when looking for things to do on the Lake Erie Island.

-During the Battle of Lake Erie, Naval Commander Oliver Hazard Perry utilized South Bass Island to win control of Lake Erie.
+During the Battle of Lake Erie, Commodore Oliver Hazard Perry utilized South Bass Island to win control of Lake Erie.
 Here, he collected water from his men at present-day Perry’s Cave.
-Also, he plotted out his attack on the British forces.
+Also, he plotted out his attack on the British fleet.
 Ultimately, despite being out numbered, Perry was victorious.
 His famous line, “Don’t give up the ship,” if found on flags and t-shirts in local shops.
 So, following the War of 1812, there was a plan to build a monument.
-This would celebrate the victory.
-Additionally, the focus was the peace between nations.
-Today, we can see their efforts with this beautiful monument.